 - Improve aspirations of young people within Suffolk or those who have come to Suffolk to study and support them into work.

 - Enable young people to make informed career choices and understand the types of jobs within the public sector.

 As part of being an “exemplar employer”, Suffolk County Council launched an initiative called Rising High in Suffolk in partnership with district and borough councils across Suffolk.
 A website designed and developed by young people, for young people was initiated to support this activity.
 You will find information about opportunities at Suffolk County Council and its partners on this website.

 Rising High video

 - Work experience

-- Apprenticeships offer a chance to gain experience of the workplace, a qualification for free and a salary whilst working for an employer who is willing to train and support you, kick starting a career and helping to develop valuable, transferable skills.
-Opportunities are advertised as they arise throughout the year on the Rising High in Suffolk website and Suffolk Jobs Direct.
-More information about apprenticeships can also be found on The Source website.
+- offer a chance to gain experience of the workplace, a relevant qualification and a salary while working for an employer who is willing to train and support you kick starting a career and helping to develop valuable, transferable skills

-- Schools Based Graduate Internships are paid, one year term time placements designed for new graduates who are still considering their career options and are interested in working with children and young people.
-Placements include work experience in teaching, speech therapy, educational psychology and social care.
-Opportunities are advertised in on the Rising High in Suffolk website and Suffolk Jobs Direct.
+- paid, one-year placements (term time only) designed for new graduates who are still considering their career options and are interested in working with children and young people

 Graduate opportunities in social work, teaching and other professional disciplines, such as law, are also available.
 These are generally promoted at universities, through the media and on Suffolk Jobs Direct.
 You will usually need to have studied a relevant qualification to be considered for these roles.